Monthly Archives: December 2024

 What a mess, but I fear we may be sleepwalking to the same, grim altercation via our wars in Ukraine and Syria.
 As at the beginning of WWI, there are two big power alliances: NATO including The US and most of Europe, versus a BRICS alliance of Brazil, Russia, India, Iran, China, and South Africa, along with a few minor others.
 The alliances are now three years into a proxy war in Ukraine, and another one in Syria.
 So far the declared combatants are Russia vs Ukraine, and Turkey vs Syria, but both sides keeps harassing the other at a higher and higher pace.
 So far, the sleep-walk steps were that Russia invaded Crimea, in response to some insult, and then attempted to take Kiev.
 The NATO alliance responded provided limited weapons to Ukraine.
 But, as these proved insufficient, we (NATO) provided greater and more deadly weapons, plus some volunteer troops.
 Meanwhile Russia’s BRICS allies are selling drones and missiles into the conflict in return for Russian gold, wheat, and raw materials.
 One of us, perhaps Ukraine, then cut the RussianGerman gas pipeline, while China seems to have cut important communications cables in the Baltic Sea.

-North Korea began sending troops to fight on the Russian side, while Biden sent long-range missiles to be used against Russia.
-They’re for strikes deep into Russian territory, logistic centers, train depots, food stores, airports, etc. Putin has threatened a nuclear response, but has done nothing so far beyond sending long range, hypersonic missiles against civilian targets and the Ukraine power grid.
-He’s lost some 600,000 Russians, so he has reason to be upset.
-Ukraine has lost some 400,000, and is demanding total victory.
+North Korea began sending troops, 12,000 apparently, to fight on the Russian side, while Biden has sent long-range missiles to be used for strikes deep into Russian territory, on logistic centers, train depots, food stores, airports, etc. Putin has threatened a nuclear response, but has done nothing so far beyond sending a few long range, hypersonic missiles against civilian targets and against Ukraine’s power grid.
+He’s lost some 600,000 Russians, and has lost control of Syria and Armenia, so he has reason to be upset.
+Ukraine has lost some 400,000, and is still losing territory, but is still demanding total victory, the removal of all Russian forces, including those in Crimea.

-The fight has spread to Syria and Iran.
-Syria and Iran have been attacking Israel for years with the support of Russia by way of Hezbollah jihadists.
-Recently Israel took out a major fraction of the Hezbollah leadership.
-Some jihadists (Sunni) seems to have gone back to Syria to remove Assad, Syria’s Shia president for life.
-They were helped in this by Turkey, another rSunni Moslem country.
-Assad has lost control of most of Syria, except for a sliver on the coast where the Russian bases are.
-The rebel leader, Abu Mohammed al Jolani, once a member of ISIS under Abu Baghdadi, renamed the group Hayat Tahrir al-Sham, proclaiming to be a progressive Moslem.
-Not everyone is convinced of his moderation, and today, Syria is divided into seven (or more) control zones, shown on the map below.
+The fight has spread to Syria, where the US, Israel, and Turkey have bombed in recent days, something I would call an act of offensive war against a sovereign unstable government.
+It’s not totally unprevoked, of course.
+Syria and Iran had been attacking Israel for years from Lebanon, by way of Hezbollah jihadists.
+Recently Israel took out a major fraction of Hezbollah, and the jihadists (Sunni) seems to have gone back to Syria, and have removed Assad, Syria’s Shia president for life, with help from Turkey, another Sunni Moslem country.
+This too is an act of war.
+Assad retains a sliver on the coast where the Russian bases are, the red areas in the map below, but he isn’t popular with anyone at the moment.
+The rebel leader, Abu Mohammed al Jolani, was a member of Al Quada till 2006, and then member of ISIS (ISIL) under Abu Baghdadi till 2016 at least.
+He’s still on our terrorist list, though he now claims to be a progressive Moslem.
+Not everyone is convinced, or happy with him.
+Syria is divided into seven (or more) control zones, shown on the map below.
+He could bring peace to Syria, but his path to peace is clearly further war.

-On the legal and PR front, we’ve called Russian president Putin a madman and war criminal for trying to overthrow the legitimate government in Ukraine, while we support Turkey’s efforts to overthrow Assad.
-At the same time, we both applaud and condemn Israeli President Netanyahu for attacking Syria in the south, and we (the US) have taken it upon ourselves to attack ISIS (ISIL) camps in central Syria too.
-This would put us at war with Syria, and perhaps with Turkey.
-Our allies, the Kurds, are being attacked by our allies the Turks, and our rebel ally, al Jolani, is still someone we call a terrorist.
+On the legal and PR front, we’ve called Russian president Putin a madman and war criminal, we support Turkey’s efforts to overthrow Assad, but complain about his attacks on the Kurds, the yellow areas, and dark green at right, and we both applaud and condemn Israeli President Netanyahu for attacking Syria in the south, and in the red sliver, destroying Syria’s navy.
+Meanwhile, we (the US) have taken it upon ourselves to attack ISIS (ISIL) camps in central Syria, the grey areas, as well as attacking troops (Iranian Shia) entering from Iraq.
+By normal definition, this would put us at war with Syria, and perhaps with Turkey since we support the Kurds in their war against Turks.

-Concerning Israel, we (Biden, Shumer) along with the International Criminal court, have called for the arrest and imprisonment of Israel’s PM Netanyahu while cheering Israel’s efforts for a Jolani, and against Assad.
-The Druze, allies of Israel (and us?) seem to be at war with al Jolani.
-Meanwhile, Russia is trying to make peace with al Jolani, to secure their military bases in the red sliver on the map above, and Iran (Shia) has reached out to al Jolani (Sunni) in an effort to join with him in a war against Israel.
-It’s not quite tipped into world war, but it could.
+Recently we’ve decided that the rebel leader, al Jolani, might be taken off the terrorist list subject to a few conditions (I wonder which).
+We (Biden, Shumer) along with the International Criminal Court have called for the arrest and imprisonment of Israel’s PM Netanyahu.
+The Turks too have join in on this, while somewhat cheering Israel’s destruction of Assad’s navy.
+The Druze, allies of Israel (and us?) seem to be at war with al Jolani, and likely the Turks and Iran.
+They’re in south-east Syria, near Deraa, not shown by a color on the map.
+Meanwhile, Russia is trying to make peace with al Jolani, to secure their military bases, while Iran (Shia) has reached out to al Jolani (Sunni) in an effort to join with him in a war against Israel.
+It’s not quite tipped into world war, but it seems awfully close.

-Robert Buxbaum, December 10, 2024
+Robert Buxbaum, December 11, 2024

 Bendy hockey sticks, and my, half-bendy version.